-Pros of being a foster parent are that you are helping a child in need.
+The pros of being a foster parent are that you are helping a child in need.
 You are also able to see if a child is a good fit if later there is an opportunity to adopt.
-Cons of being a foster parent are that you will be working with children who have suffered some level of trauma in their short lives.
+The cons of being a foster parent are that you will be working with children who have suffered some level of trauma in their short lives.

-Of course there are rewards that one is gifted with when making the decision to help a child.
-All too often there are those who think that because the state in which they live pays them to foster children, that they will end up being more financially well off.
+Of course, there are rewards that one is gifted with when deciding to help a child.
+All too often some think that because the state in which they live pays them to foster children, they will end up being more financially well off.

 Please note that if your desire to make money from fostering a child is stronger than your desire to help a child, then you will be sorely disappointed.